xVanTuring/sublender/README.md

 5. works in both Windows and Linux  (tested).
 ## Some Example And Screenshot
 ![example](doc/images/example.jpg)

 ## Support Version
+* 2.8
-* 2.8*
+* 4.0

 ## RoadMap
-1. Update to support latest version of blender
+1. ~~Update to support latest version of blender~~
+2. 🔨 Stable release
-2. Better documentation
+3. 🚧 Better documentation